harsha031098/harsha031098/README.md

 ### Hi there 👋 I am Harsha Joshi

-🎓 Computer Science Graduate Student at New York University
+🎓 Computer Science Graduate Student at New York University Courant

 💻 Passionate about DevOps and Cloud Technologies